bg

 • What was the initial impact of the ETF approval on Ethereum's price?

-In the weeks leading up to the official approval in May 2024, the price of Ethereum rose significantly, climbing from under $3,000 to nearly $3,900 as market anticipation grew.
+In the weeks leading up to the official approval in May 2024, the price of Ethereum rose significantly as market anticipation grew, climbing from under $3,000 to nearly $3,900.

 • What are the main risks of investing in Ethereum spot ETFs?

-The primary risks include market volatility caused by large institutional trades, potential for market centralization if a few firms hold too much ETH, and unpredictable behavior from traditional investors who may sell off assets quickly.
-Regulatory uncertainty also remains a concern.
+The primary risks include increased market volatility from large institutional trades, potential market centralization if a few firms hold too much ETH, and sell-offs by traditional investors during market downturns.
+Ongoing regulatory uncertainty also remains a concern.

 Our website uses cookies.
 Our Cookie Policy